What Paperwork is Needed for Direct Cremation in Florida?

 The Cremation Arrangement Form

 Some direct cremation services require families to fill out a disposition arrangement form during their initial meeting with the client.
-This form may also be provided online, for quick access and submission.
+This form may also be provided online for quick access and submission.

 While death certificates and cremation authorization forms are official legal documents, arrangement forms aren’t binding in the same way.
 They’re developed by the cremation service and aren’t legally standardized.
 Still, you may be required to fill one out for the cremator’s reference.